CALL US : 660.663.2331

 PASTOR

-1. The Pastor of this Church shall be a regular ordained minister of the Southern Baptist Convention.
+The lead or senior Pastor of this Church shall be an ordained minister from a likeminded gospel preaching church.

-2. The duties and qualifications of the Pastor shall be such as are prescribed and exemplified in the New Testament.
-The Pastor is responsible to the church to proclaim the gospel of Jesus Christ, to teach the Biblical revelation, to engage in pastoral care ministries.
+The duties and qualifications of the Pastors/elders/overseers shall be such as are prescribed and exemplified in the New Testament (1 Timothy 3:1-7, Titus 1:5-9, 1 Peter 5:1-5, Hebrews 13:17, Ephesians 4:11-14).
+The Pastors are responsible to lead the church in its services and mission, and equip the congregation for the work of the ministry, to proclaim the gospel of Jesus Christ, to teach the Biblical revelation, to engage in pastoral care ministries.
 To provide administrative leadership in all areas of church life, to act as the chief administrator of the paid church staff, and have immediate, cooperative supervision of all ministry staff, both lay and paid ministers and departments heads.
 (Acts 20:28, I Timothy 3:5, 5:17, Hebrews 13:7, 17)

-3. The Pastor is to act as moderator at Business Meeting (except where he shall wish to be relieved) and shall be ex-officio member of all committees.
+The lead/senior Pastor is to act as moderator at Business Meeting (except where he shall wish to be relieved) and shall be ex-officio member of all committees.

-4. The Pastor shall be called for an indefinite term.
+The lead/senior Pastor shall be called for an indefinite term.

-5. Marriage and Funerals: The pastor or church leadership has the authority and right to accept or deny any request regarding marriage and funerals.
-The pastor has the right to ask for participation in marriage counseling before conducting a wedding (see Wedding Policy for First Baptist Church of Gallatin, MO, as amended.
+Marriage and Funerals: The pastors or other church leaders have the authority and right to accept or deny any request regarding marriage and funerals.
+The pastors have the right to ask for participation in marriage counseling before conducting a wedding (see Wedding Policy for First Baptist Church of Gallatin, MO, as amended).

-6. The pastoral relationship may be terminated at any time by mutual consent of Pastor and Church or by either party by giving sixty days’ notice.
-A majority of those present and voting at a meeting called for the purpose shall constitute dissolution of the pastoral relationship.
-Any resignation by a pastor of this Church will be made at the monthly business meeting.
-In case of a vacancy in the pastor office, a pulpit committee elected by the Church shall present nominees which may be voted upon by the church in any regular or called business meeting provided announcement of such meeting and its purpose has been made at least one week previously.
-A ninety percent majority of those present and voting shall be necessary only for the election of a Pastor.
+The pastoral relationship may be terminated at any time by mutual consent of Pastor and Church Any resignation by a pastor of this Church will be made at a meaningful members meeting.and he must give 60 days notice before leaving.
+In case of a vacancy in the pastor office, a pulpit committee elected by the Church shall present nominees which may be voted upon by the church in any regular or called members meeting provided announcement of such meeting and its purpose has been made at least one week previously.
+A ninety percent majority of those present and voting shall be necessary only for the election of a lead Pastor.

 DEACONS